Torture is prosecuted in California under penal code 206.

-Because Jennifer’s motivation was to act in self-defense rather than to inflict extreme pain and suffering onto Jeff, she will not be charged with the offense.
+Because Jennifer’s motivation was to act in self-defense rather than to inflict extreme pain and suffering onto Jeff, she has a defense to this offense.

 Torture is a felony for which you can face a fine of up to $10,000 and imprisonment in the state prison for a term of life.

 What Is The Penalty If The Torture Resulted In Death?